nokiomanz/takp-texture-patcher/README.md

 # TAKP Texture Patcher

-Ever notice black spot on your armor?
+Ever notice black spots on your armor?

-Your Half Elf cannot see through his visors.
+Your Half Elf can’t see through his visor?

-Dragon should have holes in their wings?
+Dragons should have holes in their wings?

 This might be the fix for you!

-### Why this repo
+## Why this repo

-The objective is to have an updated script available that tries to gather all of the fixes mentionned over time.
-Aiming both PC and Mac version of the TAKP client.
+The goal is to provide an updated script that gathers all the fixes mentioned over time, targeting both the PC and Mac versions of the TAKP client.

-There is a few places where we can find these fixes.
-They are scattered around the web making it harder to have a complete source of information.
-Some of the fix are deeper in forum post.
-These fix are also included in a few HD version of the texture file.
-You might want the texture patched but not the HD part of it since it comes with downside in the form of longer load time.
+These fixes are scattered across the web, making it hard to find a complete source of information.
+Some fixes are buried in forum posts, and others are included in a few HD versions of the texture files.
+You might want the texture patches without the HD part, as HD textures can increase load times.

-With this available people can read and see what is patched and/or run the patcher themself.
-The 75 files that are patched are also available if people just want to grab and replace without having to run the patcher.
+With this repo, you can see what is patched and/or run the patcher yourself.
+The 75 patched files are also available if you just want to grab and replace them without running the patcher.

-### How to use
+## How to use

-#### With the patched files
+### With the patched files

-You just want the patched files?
+Just want the patched files?

-Make sure your game is closed.
+1. Make sure your game is closed.
-Create a copy of either your TAKP client or the .s3d files.
+2. Create a copy of either your TAKP client or the .s3d files.
-Drop in place the content of the folder `patched_s3d_files` into your TAKP client.
+3. Drop the contents of the `patched_s3d_files` folder into your TAKP client.
-Start the game and enjoy.
+4. Start the game and enjoy.

-#### With the patcher
+### With the patcher

-You want to patch the files yourself?
+Want to patch the files yourself?

-Make sure your game is closed.
+1. Make sure your game is closed.
-You can optionnaly make a backup of your TAKP client.
-(The patcher does a copy of the files it patches.)
+2. Optionally, make a backup of your TAKP client.
+(The patcher makes a copy of the files it patches.)
-Drop the file `patch_s3d_textures.bat` and `transpfx.exe` into your TAKP client folder Run the `patch_s3d_textures.bat`
+3. Drop the `patch_s3d_textures.bat` and `transpfx.exe` files into your TAKP client folder.
+4. Run patch_s3d_textures.bat.
-Start the game and enjoy.
+5. Start the game and enjoy.

-### Tested on
+## Tested on

-The PC and Mac version of the TAKP client.
+The PC and Mac versions of the TAKP client.

-Both client use the same .s3d files with the same md5sum meaning that the patcher and files work on the 2 TAKP client.
+Both clients use the same .s3d files with the same md5sum, meaning the patcher and files work on both TAKP clients.

-### Inspirations
+## Inspirations

-Before preparing this repo and while testing it I ~~shamelessly stole from~~ got inspired by these peoples.
+Before preparing this repo and while testing it, I ~~shamelessly stole from~~ got inspired by these people:

 - Nilbog
   - https://www.project1999.com/forums/showthread.php?t=87281